Design Sprint timeline

 How I use Design Sprints to engage stakeholders, produce better products, and cultivate a Design Thinking culture

 Why Design Thinking?

 Many factors contribute to a user's overall journey with a product and company, not just UI design.
 Things like technical performance, how to get help or support, even how to buy the product in the first place, and so on.
 So design can and should influence the entire product lifecycle, from inception and strategy to development, marketing, and customer care.
-Peter Merholz & Kristin Skinner, in their book "Org Design for Orgs", described this idea best:
+Peter Merholz & Kristin Skinner, in their book "Org Design for Orgs", described this idea well: